artipie/artipie/examples/binary/README.md

     path: /var/artipie/data
 ```

-After creating the configuration file below, artipie is ready to server as a storage for binary files.
+After creating the configuration file below, the configured binary storage is ready for use.

-In order to upload a binary file to artipie, send a PUT HTTP request with file contents:
+In order to upload a binary file to the storage, send a PUT HTTP request with file contents:

 ```bash
 echo "hello world" > text.txt